-There’s a lot of talk of “Supermoons” these days, but what is a Supermoon, and what causes it?
-How are they different from a regular full Moon?
+There’s a lot of talk of “Supermoons” these days.
+Did you know April’s Full Pink Moon which happens on April 7, 2020, at 10:35 pm EDT, will be our largest Supermoon of 2020?
+But what is a Supermoon, what causes it, and how is it different from a regular full Moon?

 What Is A Supermoon?

 Supermoons are caused by the shape of the Moon’s orbit, which is not a perfect circle, but an ellipse, or oval, shape.
 The Moon orbits the Earth once each month, and each month, it reaches a point farthest from the Earth, called apogee, and a point closest to the Earth, called perigee.

 According to how most people define a Supermoon, it occurs when the Moon is at least 90% of the way to its perigee position at the same time it is in its “full” or “new” phase.
 An extreme perigean Supermoon is when a full or new Moon happens at the same time the Moon is at perigee.

 When we have a Supermoon, the Moon can appear as much as 14% larger and 30% brighter than a normal full Moon.